jerry153fish/jerry153fish.github.io/_posts/2018-01-29-DotNet-Study-Note-1-C#.md

 (string FirstLetter, int TheNumber, string SecondLetter) valuesWithNames = ("a", 5, "c");
 ```

-### class

-A class is a user-defined type that is composed of field data (often called member variables)
-and members that operate on this data (such as constructors, properties, methods, events, and so forth).
-Collectively, the set of field data represents the “state” of a class instance (otherwise known as an object)

 <a class="fabox" href="/assets/img/csharp/Csharp-review.png" target="_blank"><img src="/assets/img/csharp/Csharp-review.png" alt=""/></a>

 ### Reference

 [^1]: Christian N 2018, **Professional C# 7 and .
 NET Core 2.
 0**, https://www.amazon.com/Pro-NET-Core-Andrew-Troelsen/dp/1484230175